ShaggyTech/nhtsa-api-wrapper/README.md

 I also wanted to further my knowledge by learning TypeScript, JSDoc, Jest, and Rollup.
 Thus was born this package.

-I hope you find this package useful.
+I hope you find this package useful and mostly free of bugs 🐛.

 -- [@ShaggyTech](https://www.github.com/ShaggyTech)